 New Mexico Tech Computer Center (TCC)

-The New Mexico Tech Computer Center is here to serve the academic computing needs of the campus community.
+The New Mexico Tech Information Technology and Communications Department is here to serve the academic computing needs of the campus community.

 See the Aug.
 20, 2012 TCC Hotline: Printing rates decreased; Disk space increased; Moodle 2.2; Windows 7; Office 2010; Software upgrades; Printers upgraded; South Hall 218; Postini anti-spam filters; Linux printing.) for information on recent and pending changes; see also older newsletters and hotlines.

 open labs and Help Desk.

 Message of the day: Scheduled outages, system changes, and free classes.

 Web-based services available through your browser:

 For campus wireless networking, see the NMT Wireless Connection FAQ.

 Software packages installed (available only from nmt.edu sites)